Noroff-FEU-Assignments/project-exam-1-prebeneide/README.md

 ## Level 1 Process

-1. I should decide on the theme for the blog I was going to make
+1. I needed to decide on the theme for the blog I was going to make
 2. Create a prototype of the website
 3. Install WordPress on my web host and add the blogs on the admin panel.
 4. Use the GitHub repo created by GitHub Classroom for my files and deploy to Netlify